Tadej Pogačar: Personal life

-Tadej was born in Ljubljana, but grew up 20 km north of the Slovenian capital in Klanec (Municipality of Komenda).
-His mother Marjeta is a teacher of French and his father Mirko formerly worked in management at a chair factory before joining Tadej's former team as part of their management team in 2021.
-Tadej is the third of four siblings.
-In addition to his native Slovenian, Pogačar speaks fluent English.
+Pogačar was born in Ljubljana and grew up 20 km north of the Slovenian capital in Klanec, Komenda.
+His mother Marjeta is a French teacher and his father Mirko formerly worked in management at a chair factory before joining Tadej's former team as part of their management team in 2021.
+He is the third of four siblings.
+He speaks fluent English in addition to Slovenian.

-In August 2023, Pogačar participated in a charity event for victims of the 2023 Slovenia floods, donating 10,000 euros and an additional 10 euros for each photograph with fans in Ljubljana.
-He posed in over 1200 photographs in total.

-Pogačar lives in Monaco with his partner, fellow Slovenian professional cyclist Urška Žigart.
-They became engaged in September 2021.
+In August 2023, Tadej Pogačar participated in a charity event for victims of the 2023 Slovenia floods, donating €10,000 and an additional €10 for each photograph with fans in Ljubljana.
+He posed in over 1200 photographs during the event.
+He and his partner, fellow Slovenian professional cyclist Urška Žigart live together.
+They have been engaged since September 2021.

+Sponsorships

+In October 2025, Pogačar was reported to have earned €12 million that year.
+At that time, he was reported to be sponsored by a host of organizations including bicycle maker Colnago, shoe brand DMT, MET helmets, Continental tyres, Enervit, Jana, Plume, virtual cycling platform MyWhoosh, and the Slovenian Tourist Office.